Germans Were Greeted as Liberators

 Latvian women greet advancing German soldiers with supplies. |

-I don't know the conclusive answer.
+I don't know the conclusive answer as to how "real" these photos are, and I doubt there will ever be a definitive answer to that.
 However, the pictures match many accounts of the heady days of June and July 1941, when Stalin and his deadly NKVD men suddenly were no longer a threat in the back of everyone's minds.
+But look carefully at the photo below - not at the women and jovial soldier in the forefront, but at the man with the rifle in the background in between the women.
+Notice his expression.
+Note the steely eyes.
+The look of absolute indifference.
+That may better reflect the reality of the situation.

-It also is a fact that the Partisan movement was much stronger in Russia proper than it was anywhere further south.
-There simply was not much love for the Communists in the Southern lands, and with some exceptions, the further south you went, the more open the locals were about not caring whether the Soviets ultimately won.
+It also is a fact that the Partisan movement was much stronger in Russia proper than it was anywhere else.
+There simply was not much love for the Communists in the Southern lands, and with some exceptions, the further south and farther from Moscow you went, the more open the locals were about not caring whether the Soviets ultimately won.
 This is not something that Russians today want to even discuss or consider, much less admit.
+In Soviet histories, it was a mass uprising by Muscovites and Ukrainians and everyone else.

 German soldiers give Soviet kids smokes during Barbarossa. |

-And it led to other problems later, too.
+And the disaffection of the locals led to other, bigger problems later, too.

 Ukrainian Fighting Girls